 Most AI infrastructure decisions get made on input metrics.
 Cost per GPU hour.
 Floating-point operations per dollar.
 Both numbers are easy to find.
 Both look precise.
 Both miss the point.

-The business does not sell GPU hours.
+Again, the business does not sell GPU hours.
 The business sells tokens.

 Cost per GPU hour measures the size of the engine.
 Cost per token measures what came off the line.
 The engine size is interesting.
 The output is the business.

-The vendor who cannot answer the cost-per-token question is selling on input metrics.
+Any vendor who cannot answer the cost-per-token question is selling on input metrics.
 The vendor who can answer it is selling on output.
 The buyer who learns to ask the question changes what gets sold.

 Price the token, then watch the bill grow anyway#